christopherjnash/home-assistant-addons/rss-bridge/README.md

 ## Build and Install

 This add-on is built using the Home Assistant Debian base image and Docker.
+Install with the button, manage via the Web UI.

 ## Configuration